not-a-hot-dog/parallelized-disease-modeling/README.md

 `matrix.npy` contains granular county-level data.
 Download instructions are provided below. `run.py` handles compilation and setting appropriate environment variables for number of cores.
 Slurm job parameters such as number of nodes, cores, runtime, and partition are updated in the `__main__` section of `run.py`, as well as number of timesteps to simulate for.
 The rest of the files are the actual models.

 ### Required Dependencies
-The compiler `gcc/8.2.0-fasrc1` is used.
-OpenMP comes prebuilt with the compiler.
-Python 3.7.7 is used.
-Runs are executed on the default Odyssey operating system at the time of submission: CentOS Linux release 7.6.1810 (Core).
-Executing the model is as simple as running `python run.py`.
+The compiler `gcc/8.2.0-fasrc1` is used. `OpenMP` comes prebuilt with the compiler. `Python 3.7.7` is used.
+Runs are executed on the default Odyssey operating system at the time of submission: `CentOS Linux release 7.6.1810 (Core)`.

 ### Running the simulation tools
 1. Use this [link](https://drive.google.com/file/d/1-iOfdYB9nqvazSthgwOlMHEa5q0RyXbn/view?fbclid=IwAR3xFKPT26JkwBLH0oB7WesWrTytM7ir1t9cjrPa3njt8zsip6nxq4BdmaU) and download `matrix.npy` into the `data/` subdirectory.
+2. Run `python generate_data.py` (might take ~1 min) to create the required data CSVs that will be placed in the `data/` subdirectory.
-2. Run `python run.py`.
+3. Run `python run.py` from `project_runs/`.

 ## Instructions for running on AWS